stackgenhq/homebrew-stackgen/README.md

      appcd version
      ```

-     This should display the version of AppCd installed on your system.
+     This should display the version of appCD installed on your system.

 ## Configuring

 ### Using our cloud service

-To configure AppCd, you need to set your API key.
+To configure appCD, you need to set your API key.
 Follow these steps:

 1. Log in to your account at <https://cloud.appcd.io/>.